Specialism

 Challenges of building on small sites

 Designing in a very limited space creates the need to think through architectural choices differently.
 One of the greatest benefits of working on large plots of land is that they provide flexibility in placement, orientation and materials used in the construction of the buildings.
 Essentially, you can create your own context.

-With small sites, there are often many more factors that are already present that can restrict what can be done.
+With small sites, there are often many more pre-existing factors that can restrict what can be done.

 Getting access to land for small developments